-Interview with Imran Kanga, Admissions, Schulich School of Business, York University
+Interview with Imran Kanga, Director, Schulich MBA Admissions, Canada

-Imran shares his detailed insights into how the Schulich MBA programs is changing and a lot of initiaves being taken at this top business school in Canada, to help students transform their careers.
+Imran shares his detailed insights into how the Schulich MBA program and Schulich MBA Admissions are changing and a lot of initiatives being taken at this top business school in Canada, to help students transform and grow their careers.

 GyanOne: Schulich as a school has been growing by leaps and bounds in recent times.
 What is the latest at Schulich?